-HOW TO Install a ChronoDot Real Time Clock (RTC) on Slackware ARM on a Raspberry Pi
+HOW TO Install a ChronoDot RTC [DS3231] on Slackware ARM on a Raspberry Pi

 This project would suit those who do not wish to depend on NTP servers for time information, or where no Internet connection is available, and accurate time is a factor.
 There may be other reasons why you might want to rely on an onboard RTC for time keeping purposes but, alas, the Raspberry Pi doesn't come with one.
-So we thought it would be cool and interesting, as well as good fun, to give our Slackware ARM Linux system a real time clock (RTC) module.
-For this project we used a Raspberry Pi model B 512Mb rev.2 (Made in China).
+So we thought it would be cool and interesting, as well as educational and fun, to give our Slackware ARM Linux system its own ChronoDot RTC module.

 What you will need for this project